Community College Support Fund (CCSF) Distribution

 The state support provided to community colleges is distributed based on the number of full-time equivalent (FTE) students enrolled at each college, and this distribution is affected by the amount of local property tax imposed by each college.
 A portion of the funding is weighted to provide a base amount for small colleges, and a portion of the funds are taken off the top for categorical programs.
 Hobby and recreation classes are excluded from the distribution formula.

-The HECC's process and distribution of CCSF is described in the new 2019-20 Community College Budget Report Summary (CCBRS), which provides key information on community college funding processes and the inputs that go into these allocations.
+The HECC's process and distribution of CCSF is described in the 2021-23 State Funding and Formula Summary, which provides key information on university and community college funding processes and the inputs that go into these allocations.

 The HECC’s method to allocate CCSF for general education programs to Oregon’s community colleges is described in: